Why Reform Health Care

 Most people would receive insurance through their employers.
 People without jobs could purchase health insurance on their own from the regional health alliances.
 The federal government would subsidize the costs for low-income individuals.
 That bill failed in 1994.

-Even before being elected President, Barack Obama campaigned to reform health care.
+Even before being elected president, Barack Obama campaigned to reform health care.
 He wanted to make insurance more available to those who couldn't get employer-sponsored insurance.
 His "public option" sought to expand a Medicare-like program to anyone who needed it.
 This would lower the government's cost by including younger, healthier people who paid a modest premium.
 But concerns over "socialized medicine" led to health insurance exchanges.

 The ACA prohibits illegal immigrants from receiving government funds to pay for insurance.
 At the same time, it doesn't require people to prove citizenship and doesn't provide for enforcement.

 The ACA also created a National Health Board.
 This new federal agency would set a cap on total health care spending for the nation.
 That meant it regulated health insurance premiums.
 For individuals, it set limits on maximum annual out-of-pocket costs.
-The bill failed for a variety of reasons in 1994.

 Impact of Health Care Reform on the Economy